 3. Chemical Guys Heavy Duty Water Spot Remover

-Chemical Guys says its heavy-duty water spot remover uses basic chemistry to do its trick by neutralizing the alkaline elements in water stains using a gentle acid, which makes it easy for you remove the offending spots.
+Chemical Guys says its heavy-duty water spot remover uses basic chemistry to do its trick by neutralizing the alkaline elements in water stains using a gentle acid, which makes it easy for you to remove the offending spots.
 This product is a gel formulation that you squeeze onto a microfiber cloth or applicator sponge and then apply to the surface of your vehicle, preferably out of direct sunlight.

 While the company says its water spot removal gel will not damage your vehicle’s paint, the company recommends washing your car or truck before using it.
 That’s because any dirt or grit on your vehicle’s body could leave scratches or blemishes when you apply the gel.
 Once you’re done removing water spots, you should rinse and wash your vehicle again to neutralize the surface.